 Our Adviser of the Year selection is a two-step process.
-A call for nominations will be sent out on the MSPA listserv early in the fall semester, and a brief (100 words or less) online nomination form should be completed on or before Aug.
-25. Nominations should explain why the nominee is deserving of the honor and can be submitted by anyone (principal, colleague, adviser, student, parent, etc., or the nominee themselves).
-A committee of judges will evaluate all nominations and narrow the field to five (5) finalists, each of whom will be prompted to complete a more detailed self-reflection exercise before the normal Sept.
-15 contest deadline.
+A link to the online nomination form will be distributed via the MSPA listserv sometime in early August.
+Nominations should explain why the nominee is deserving of the honor and may be submitted by anyone, including principals, colleagues, other advisers, students, parents, etc., or the nominee themselves.
+A committee of judges will evaluate all nominations and narrow the field to five (5) finalists, each of whom will be prompted to complete a more detailed self-reflection form before the normal Sept.
+15 fall contest deadline.
 Any adviser at an MSPA-member school is eligible, regardless of school size.